darknights/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ### CNTK Python environments

-CNTK supports Python 2.7, Python 3.4, Python 3.5 and Python 3.6.
+CNTK supports Python 2.7, Python 3.5 and Python 3.6.
 We recommend you create a dedicated environment in your Python installation to work with CNTK.
 This way CNTK and the installed supporting packages won't impact any other Python project.
 We provide several files (`yml`-files) containing the description of required Python packages.
 The packages are located in the `scripts\install\windows` directory inside your CNTK clone.
 Please select the file matching your targeted Python version.

 |Python version | Filename |
 |:--------|:------------|
 |Python 2.7 | conda-windows-cntk-py27-environment.yml
-|Python 3.4 | conda-windows-cntk-py34-environment.yml
 |Python 3.5 | conda-windows-cntk-py35-environment.yml
 |Python 3.6 | conda-windows-cntk-py36-environment.yml

 As an example we create a Python 3.5 environment in an environment named `cntk-py35`.
 If you want a different environment name, please adjust the following steps accordingly.
-If you want to create a Python 2.7, Python 3.4, or Python 3.6 environment, please adjust the name of the YML to match the Python version you intend to use.
+If you want to create a Python 2.7 or Python 3.6 environment, please adjust the name of the YML to match the Python version you intend to use.

 The following assumes you cloned the CNTK source code from GitHub into the directory `c:\repos\cntk`.